Head Start & Early Childhood Education and Assistance Program (ECEAP) offered at Educational Opportunities for Children and Families

 Provides services at six sites in Kent and Covington in Kent School District.

-Head Start/Preschool offered by Denise Louie Education Center on Beacon Hill
+Head Start/Preschool offered by Denise Louie Education Center at Mercy Magnuson Place

-Offers half-day and full-day preschool programs for low-income children ages 3-5.
+Offers a full-day preschool for low-income children ages 3-5.
 Multicultural program teaches literacy, math, and social-emotional skills.

 Offers a high quality, developmentally appropriate early education at four dynamic, inclusive schools with full day and extended day options.